Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Gauge-invariant Effective Field Theory for Multi-Regge processes in QCD

 so that one (so-called ``large'') light-cone component of these momenta is of the same order as corresponding transverse momentum, while the other one is negligible and momenta $q_{1,2}$ are necessarily off-shell: $q_{1,2}^2\simeq -{\bf q}_{T1,2}^2$.

 Effective vertices describe interaction of Reggeons and ordinary QCD partons.
 They are gauge-invariant independently from each-other, despite the fact that Reggeons connected to them are off-shell.
-This property dictates the specific form of interaction of particles and Reggeons in the EFT~\cite{Lipatov95, LV}, containing Wilson lines.
+This is a nontrivial property because in general, off-shell Green's functions in QCD are not gauge invariant.
+Gauge-invariance dictates the specific form of interaction of particles and Reggeons in the EFT~\cite{Lipatov95, LV}, containing Wilson lines.

 In QCD {\it at tree level,} the above-described {\it Regge-pole factorization} is true up to corrections, suppressed by powers of $s_{ij}$.
 If loop corrections are taken into account, it holds in the LLA (when one takes all the terms proportional to $\alpha_s^n \log^n s_{ij}$ from all orders of perturbation theory) and in the NLLA (when one adds also $\sim\alpha_s^{n+1} \log^n s_{ij}$ terms).
 Beyond NLLA, Regge-pole factorization is violated by Regge cut contribution~\cite{DelDuca:2001gu, Caron-Huot:2017fxr, Fadin:2017nka} and nonlinear effects of interaction of multiple Reggeons in the $t$-channel, but it should be possible to formulate both of this effects in the language of High-Energy EFT, see e.g. recent Ref.~\cite{Hentschinski:2018rrf} on the non-linear effects.